denosaurabh/mod26/README.md

 Helpful for students & beginners who want to refer a minimal headstart- implementation of different ciphers & encryptions.

-This project was coded alongside- while I was reading the book <a href="https://amzn.in/d/0dkXNyTh">The Mathematics of Secrets</a>
+This project was coded alongside while I was reading the book -
+<a href="https://amzn.in/d/0dkXNyTh">The Mathematics of Secrets</a>
 </pre>